-The Imperialist: This is a far-right blog about the sublimity and power of autocratic and absolutist regimes.
-It consists of politics, philosophy, my own thoughts and occasionally visual art, poetry and music.
+The Imperialist: This is a far-right blog about the sublimity and power of absolutist, autocratic, and authoritarian regimes.
+It consists of politics, philosophy, my own thoughts and occasionally visual art, poetry, and music.

 On 25 July 1943, a few weeks after the Allied invasion of Sicily and bombing of Rome, the Italian Grand Council of Fascism voted to depose Mussolini and replaced him with Marshal Pietro Badoglio.
 Mussolini was subsequently arrested on King Victor Emmanuel's orders.